skyglass/stock-tracking-03/README.md

 - for more details see: [E2E Testing Pipeline for Spring Boot Microservices using OpenFeign Client and Github Actions](https://www.linkedin.com/pulse/e2e-testing-pipeline-spring-boot-microservices-using-openfeign/)

-- Use `Axon Server Console` to monitor Event Sourcing and Saga Transaction Events, related to `Approved` and `Rejected` Orders: http://localhost:8024/
+- Use `Kafka UI` to monitor Topics, Kafka Connectors, Producers, Consumers and Event Messages: http://localhost:8024/

-- Use `PostgreSQL` Database Client (for example DBeaver) to monitor `orderdb` and `productdb` databases
+- Use `PostgreSQL` Database Client (for example DBeaver) to monitor `order-db` and `product-db` databases

 - Warning!
-Before each E2E test, PostgreSQL database and Axon Event Store are completely reset: all data is clean before running each E2E Test
+Before each E2E test, PostgreSQL databases are completely reset: all data is clean before running each E2E Test

 - For E2E REST API requests OpenFeign uses  `admin/admin` password credentials (it receives `access_token` from Keycloak Server using `password` grant type)